May Swenson

-Anna Thilda May "May" Swenson (May 28, 1913 – December 4, 1989) was an American poet and playwright.
+Anna Thilda May Swenson (May 28, 1913 – December 4, 1989) was an American poet and playwright.
 Harold Bloom considered her one of the most important and original poets of the 20th century.

-The first child of Margaret and Dan Arthur Swenson, she grew up as the eldest of 10 children in a Mormon household where Swedish was spoken regularly and English was a second language.
-Although her conservative family struggled to accept the fact that she was a lesbian, they remained close throughout her life.
-Much of her later poetry works were devoted to children (e.g. the collection Iconographs, 1970).
+Born to Margaret and Dan Arthur Swenson, she was the eldest of 10 children in a Mormon household where Swedish was spoken regularly and English was a second language.
+Although her conservative family struggled to accept that she was a lesbian, they remained close throughout her life.
+Much of her later poetry was devoted to children (e.g. the 1970 collection Iconographs).
 She also translated the work of contemporary Swedish poets, including the selected poems of Nobel laureate Tomas Tranströmer.

 Personal life

-Swenson attended Utah State University in Logan, Utah, graduating in the class of 1934 with a bachelor's degree.
+Swenson attended Utah State University in Logan, Utah, graduating in 1934 with a bachelor's degree.
 She taught poetry as poet-in-residence at Bryn Mawr College, the University of North Carolina at Greensboro, the University of California, Riverside, Purdue University, and Utah State University.
 From 1959 to 1966 she worked as a manuscript reviewer at New Directions Publishing.
-Swenson left New Directions Press in 1966 in an effort to focus completely on her own writing.
-She also served as a Chancellor of the Academy of American Poets from 1980 until her death in 1989.
+Swenson left New Directions Press in 1966 in an effort to focus on her writing.
+She served as a chancellor of the Academy of American Poets from 1980 until her death in 1989.
 She is buried in the Logan City Cemetery, and her grave is marked by a granite bench on which is etched some of her poetry.
-For the last twenty years of her life, she lived in Sea Cliff, New York.
+For the last 20 years of her life, she lived in Sea Cliff, New York.